 Pursuant to KHSA Section 6.3, PacifiCorp filed a "Plan for Implementing Management Strategies and Water Quality-Related Measures" with the Oregon Department of Environmental Quality and the North Coast Regional Water Quality Control Board on February 22, 2011.
-PacifiCorp's submittal of this plan was triggered under the KHSA by the Oregon Department of Environmental Quality's issuance of the "Upper Klamath and Lost River Subbasins Total Maximum Daily Load" (TMDL) on December 21, 2010.
+PacifiCorp's submittal of this plan was triggered under the KHSA by the NCRWQCB's approval of the "Klamath River Total Maximum Daily Load" (TMDL) on September 7, 2010 and by the Oregon Department of Environmental Quality's issuance of the "Upper Klamath and Lost River Subbasins Total Maximum Daily Load" on December 21, 2010.
 These plans specify the interim water quality measures that PacifiCorp will implement prior to potential transfer of the Project to the Dam Removal Entity in 2020.

-7 Interim Measures Implementation
+7.0 Interim Measures Implementation

-7.1 Interim Measures

-Implementation Committee

-(IMIC) Meeting Dates and
+7.1 Interim Measures Implementation Committee (IMIC) Meeting Dates and Members

-Members

-Purpose and Goal of Committee
+7.1.1 Purpose and Goal of Committee